 Right kidney with proximal ureter surrounded by perinephric fat (23 x 11 x 11 cm, 1140 g).
-The adrenal gland is also noted sitting on the perinephric fat, gold/yellow in colour.
-No obvious tumour masses are identified within the adrenal gland.
-On sectioning the kidney, there is a 11 x 11 x 8 cm orange/yellow well circumscribed tumour in the upper pole.
-The tumour displays areas of necrosis and foci of haemorrhage.
-Large 5 cm haematoma within the tumour.
+The adrenal gland is also noted sitting on the perinephric fat, gold/yellow in color.
+No obvious tumor masses are identified within the adrenal gland.
+On sectioning the kidney, there is a 11 x 11 x 8 cm orange/yellow well circumscribed tumor in the upper pole.
+The tumor displays areas of necrosis and foci of hemorrhage.
+Large 5 cm hematoma within the tumor.
 The remaining renal parenchyma appears hypertrophied with a dilated pelvicalyceal system and ureter, no other focal lesions.

 Left renal core biopsy